Top 10 Best Jobs in Bridgeport Connecticut - Jobs Increasing 2012 - 2022

 At 144,890 individuals in 2007 and growing at 0.5% per yer, Bridgeport is the largest populated city in Connecticut, the County Seat of Fairfield County (population nearly 1 million), and the 5rd largest city in New England.
 This creates a larger number of employment opportunities than in much of the rest of Northeast United States.

 Situated on the Pequonnock River and Long Island Sound within short distances of Hartford and Stamford, Bridgeport is close to New York City (53 miles) without the crowding and freneticism inherent to big cities.
-Located on waterways, the city experiences shipping and recreational water activites that add to business opportuntities.
+Located on waterways, the city experiences shipping and recreational water activities that add to business opportunities.
 Bridgeport-Stamford is an official US Labor Market Area (LMA) and considered part of the larger NYC Metroplex when examining employment and housing.

 Many workers commute to Bridgeport for the more affordable, medium-range cost housing that is high quality, although upscale housing is also available.
 This range of housing makes Bridgeport ideal for Mid-Level Professionals and families with children in which parents have successful careers. .